wildabeast/appmaker/readme.md

 This ReadMe contains 4 sections:

-1. "How to Build Your Project with NudgePad 1.0" - for makers who want to use NudgePad to build things.
+**How to Build Your Project with NudgePad 1.0**

+For users who want to use NudgePad to build things.

-2. "How to Build a Community Tool for NudgePad 1.0" - for developers who want to build tools for NudgePad.
+**How to Build a Community Tool for NudgePad 1.0**

+For developers who want to build tools for NudgePad.

-3. "How to Host NudgePad 1.0" - for sysadmins who want to setup a server to host NudgePad projects.
+**How to Host NudgePad 1.0**

+For sysadmins who want to setup a server to host NudgePad projects.

-4. "How to Contribute to NudgePad 1.0 core" - for developers who want to become part of the core NudgePad development team.
+**How to Contribute to NudgePad 1.0 core**

+For developers who want to become part of the core NudgePad development team.

 How to Build Your Project with NudgePad 1.0
 ===========================================